jschementi/mix10/script.rst

            - the HTML DOM (photoviewer)
            - and the browser's JavaScript engine

-2. Simplifying your current systems (why)
+2. Static languages still have to deal with dynamic environments (why)

    - Can seamlessly interoperate with existing .NET code (written in C#/VB/Boo)
    - You don't have to start from scratch to use these languages today; they support using their engines from existing .NET code-bases